 Attracting this Research and Development project to Wales will support Broughton’s ability to secure the manufacture of these new wings in the future which will help towards safeguarding thousands of jobs up to 2030.

 The £20m in principal funding from the Welsh Government will support an initial £10m investment from project partners to develop the Institute and maximise every opportunity, including its key geographical location in Wales and its proximity to the Northern Powerhouse.

 The institute, which was a Programme for Government commitment, has been developed by the Deeside Enterprise Zone Advisory Board, AMRC Sheffield, Swansea University, and Coleg Cambria in conjunction with SMEs and large companies.

-The institute will operate as a single entity, split between a proposed 4,500 sq. mt. state of the art “hub” R&D facility in Broughton and a 1000 – 1,500 sq. mt. networking, training, business development & advice facility in close proximity to the Deeside Industrial Park.
+The institute will operate as a single entity, split between a proposed 4,500 sq. mt. state of the art “hub” Research and Development facility in Broughton and a 1000 – 1,500 square metre networking, training, business development and advice facility in close proximity to the Deeside Industrial Park.

 Both centres will be open access and outward looking, actively seeking collaborative partnerships with industry and academia partners locally, such as Glyndwr, and internationally to ensure maximum benefit and complementarity.

 “In light of the uncertainties facing companies following the Brexit vote it is more important than ever that we support their innovation and competitiveness.
 The world-class facilities provided at the Institute will deliver these benefits to large and small business and offer a significant asset in terms of securing new investment.